Skip to main content

 ACCELERATING CLIMATE ACTION

-In a significant step on the path to achieving its climate goals, Harvard announced the formation of the Consortium for Climate Solutions (the Consortium), a first-of-its-kind renewable energy collaboration of higher education, healthcare, and cultural institutions, as well as state and local government entities, led by Harvard, Mass General Brigham (MGB), and the Massachusetts Institute of Technology (MIT)
+In a significant step on the path to achieving its climate goals, Harvard announced the formation of a first-of-its-kind renewable energy collaboration of higher education, healthcare, and cultural institutions, as well as state and local government entities, led by Harvard, Mass General Brigham (MGB), and the Massachusetts Institute of Technology (MIT)

 Learn more about the ConsortiumOpens new window